gioui/gio-x/explorer/README.md

 ## Status

-Currently, `Explorer` supports most platforms, including Android 6+, JS, Windows 10+, iOS 14+ and macOS 10+.
+Currently, `Explorer` supports most platforms, including Android 6+, JS, Linux (with XDG Portals), Windows 10+, iOS 14+ and macOS 10+.
 It will return ErrAvailableAPI for any other platform that isn't supported.

 ## Limitations